FIFA World Cup Fair Play Trophy Winners List

 Which country won the last Fair Play Trophy in the FIFA World Cup?

-Spain won the last Fair Play Trophy at the 2018 Russia World Cup.
-Before that, Colombia won the trophy for the 2014 World Cup in Brazil.
+England won the last Fair Play Trophy at the 2022 Qatar World Cup, despite losing to France in the Quarterfinals.
+Before that, Spain won the trophy for the 2018 World Cup in Russia.